netfoundry/minimal-mistakes/docs/_posts/2019-11-08-Network as a Service with Jenkins and Netfoundry.md

 ### Step 7: Attach Service to AppWan

-The last step is to add the Service to the app-wan created.
+The last step is to add the service to the app-wan created.
 Once this is done, my network has access to Nginx webserver.
 Last step is to login to the Netfoundry console and create a client to use for accessing this network. [https://gateway.production.netfoundry.io/rest/v1/docs/index.html#resource-appwan-update](https://gateway.production.netfoundry.io/rest/v1/docs/index.html#resource-appwan-update)

-    stage('Attach Service to AppWan') {
+    stage('Attach service to AppWan') {
           steps {
             script {
               data = [